What is the MBTI INTJ “Architect” Personality Type?

 INTJs emphasize logic and objective information more than subjective emotions and are deeply motivated by inspiration.

-They dislike route memorization and learn best when they can develop their learning system in which they become absorbed into the subject.
+They dislike route memorization and learn best when they can develop a learning system that allows them to become absorbed into the subject.

 INTJs prefer to work alone and can be unwilling to adapt to new environments.
 They like their world to feel controlled and ordered, so they want to plan well in advance.